 Wetland Conservation in India

-Other conversation initiatives taken in India apart from Ramsar Convention are as follows
+Other conservation initiatives taken in India apart from Ramsar Convention are as follows:

 - National Plan for Conservation of Aquatic Ecosystems (NPCA)